-As a result of the defendant’s negligence, plaintiff underwent a complete amputation of his left ring and middle fingers, on or about August 30, 2005.
+As a result of the defendant’s negligence, plaintiff underwent a complete amputation of his left ring and middle fingers.
 Though plaintiff’s amputation was the most jarring injury that he suffered, he also sustained open fractures of the third and fourth digits with amputation of the proximal aspect of the third distal phalanx and the distal aspect of the fourth distal phalanx.
 Plaintiff suffered near complete avulsion of the third digit at the mid portion of the third middle phalanx with multiple deep lacerations with skin and tissue missing.

 This case was settled during trial, just prior to summations, in the amount of $1,400,000.

-This matter was handled by S. Joseph Donahue, Esq. and Stephen J. Murphy, Esq.
+This matter was handled by Partners S. Joseph Donahue, Esq. and Stephen J. Murphy, Esq.